Building a Global Platform for Pizza Hut: Lessons in Scale

 Localization Beyond Translation

-- Date and time formats — some markets use 24-hour time, others use 12-hour
+- Date and time formats: some markets use a 24 hour clock, others 12

-- Currency formatting — decimal separators, currency symbol positions, rounding rules
+- Currency formatting: decimal separators, symbol position, rounding rules

-We built a robust localization layer that handled all of these, not just string translation.
+Our localization layer handled all of it, not just strings.

 Testing Across Markets

-With 10+ markets using the same codebase, a change in the core framework could break any of them.
-We implemented:
+With 10+ markets on one codebase, a core change could break any of them:

-- A dedicated QA cycle — for each market before release
+- A QA cycle: for each market before release

 CocoaPods at Scale